Thermoelastic Properties Of The Ti2AlC MAX Phase: An Ab Initio Study: Conclusion

 \section{Conclusion}

-Elastic constants, bulk, and shear moduli of Ti$_2$AlC have been studied under dynamic pressure and temperature conditions in the 0–1200 K range with pressures ranging from 0–35 GPa.
-These investigations have employed \textit{ab initio} approaches and postprocessing techniques.
-All the 5 elastic constants have shown an isotropic reduction in the values under dynamic conditions compared to those obtained purely under the static case: The bulk and shear moduli show reductions of up to 30\% at temperatures close to 1200 K relative to the room temperature of 300 K, suggesting limits on where these materials are likely to find applications.
-This decrease in moduli at elevated temperatures can be attributed to the increased atomic vibrations and thermal expansion, which reduce the material's resistance to deformation under dynamic loading.
-The temperature-induced softening highlights the effect of thermal conditions on the mechanical properties of Ti$_2$AlC, particularly in high-temperature applications.
+Elastic constants of bulk Ti$_2$AlC have been studied under dynamic pressure and temperature conditions in the 0–1200 K range with pressures ranging from 0 to 35 GPa.
+These investigations have employed \textit{ab initio} approaches and postprocessing techniques in the study of this material.
+All elastic constants have shown anisotropic reduction in their values under dynamic conditions compared to those obtained purely under the static case: The bulk and shear moduli show reductions of up to 30\% at temperatures close to 1200 K relative to room temperature of 300 K, suggesting limits on where these materials are likely to find applications.
+This decrease in moduli at elevated temperatures can be attributed to anharmonic lattice effects that manifest as thermal-induced softening, which results in the reduction of the material’s resistance to deformation under dynamic loading.
+Lack of negative frequencies further confirms the stability of the bulk Ti$_2$AlC MAX phase at elevated temperatures of up to 1200 K and pressures of up to 35 GPa considered in this study.